sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # CoSWID Attributes for Firmware (label 60)

+NOTE: this appendix is subject to revision based potential convergence of:

+* draft-moran-suit-manifest, and
+* draft-birkholz-suit-coswid-manifest

 The ISO-19770-2:2015 specification of SWID tags assumes the existence of a file system a software component is installed and stored in.
 In the case of constrained-node networks
 {{RFC7228}} or network equipment this assumption might not apply.
 Concise software instances in the